Mathematics

 When we leverage play in the context of patterns, shapes and numbers, we can create an environment that allows us to experience the joy and beauty of mathematics in a safe space, trying out new ideas without risk.
 Math play can be structured (a game with specific rules) or unstructured (using shape tiles to create something), and, when designed thoughtfully, it can leave behind mathematical residue that can be drawn upon indefinitely.
 When we create the opportunity for students to play math, we open the door to endless possibilities, uncovering the mathematical connections that exist all around us.

 Learn more about the Play Math! card deck, who the authors are, and what the themes are all about or join us at an upcoming event to experience it yourself!
-Check out the Lending Library to download a complete card deck.
+Check out the Lending Library to download a complete card deck and borrow any event materials you might need.

 Mathematics Resources and Networks